SaundersKevin/bagpipelisasaunders/README.md

 # About The Site
-This is a website I am creating for my mother to have a nice front end for booking gigs that potential clients can use
+This is a website I am creating for my mother to have a nice front end for booking gigs that potential clients can use.

 Some next steps for this project:
 1. adding pictures